arminbiglari/SCODD-GAN/README.md

 # SCODD-GAN
-An official PyTorch implementation of "Prediction of Post-therapeutic Optical Coherence Tomography Images of Diabetic Macular Edema Patients Treated with Anti- vascular Endothelial Growth Factors"
+An official PyTorch implementation of "A Novel Conditional Adversarial Diffusion Model for High-Fidelity OCT-to-OCT Image Translation and Precise Anti-VEGF Therapy Response Prediction in Diabetic Macular Edema"